heathen1878/Docker/projects/production_grade_flow/readme.md

 `docker compose up`

 The [docker-compose.yml](./docker-compose.yml) uses secrets passed from the command line.
 If you have to `sudo` to run docker then append `-E` to the command to pass the environment variables from your session. e.g. `sudo -E docker compose up -d`.
+Use [create_environment_variables.sh](./scripts/create_environment_variables.sh) to set environment variables sourced from Key Vault or Git Hub.

 #### Redis